Cycling Accident Claims

 Cyclists have to share the road with many other vehicles, and even the most experienced rider is still, to an extent, reliant on other road users’ skills and awareness to remain safe.
 However, not all cycling accidents are caused by collision with vehicles.
-As solicitors and avid cyclists, we have seen many types of crashes, but the most common cycling collisions we find ourselves dealing with are caused by:
+As solicitors and avid cyclists, we have seen many types of accident, but the most common causes include:

 - Drivers turning into the path of a cyclist

 - Drivers failing to see cyclists when turning or changing lanes

-- Drivers pulling out of a road into a cyclist
+- Drivers pulling out a road into a cyclist

 - Vehicle doors opening in front of an oncoming cyclist

 - Potholes and other road defects

 If you have been injured while out an about on your bike, whatever the nature of your accident, our experienced solicitors are on hand to provide advice and guidance on how you can make a claim for the pain and suffering caused by somebody else’s negligence.